WellsGA/Doom-Scroll/README.md

 To do so, we have added the following game mechanics:

--a camera option where players can create screenshots during the standard round
+-a camera function where players can create screenshots during the standard round (the player's avatar will automatically be removed from the screenshot)

 -a sign-in function, where players can complete tasks but attribute the completion to another player

--a folder system containing both screenshots and the static data, that can be called during the meeting phase to use as evidence
+-a folder system containing both screenshots and the sign-in data, that can be called during the meeting phase to use as evidence

 -an updated chatfeed that allows folder artifacts to be shared amongst players, as well as removes the chat limiter so that players can see everything posted from previous rounds during a match